carbon-design-system/carbon/docs/guides/adding-component-types.md

 - If it's not on [the storybook](https://react.carbondesignsystem.com), it's probably not public.
-- The entire Public API is snapshot-ed, you can [search the snapshot here](https://github.com/carbon-design-system/carbon/blob/main/packages/react/__tests__/__snapshots__/PublicAPI-test.js.snap).
+- The entire Public API is snapshotted, you can [search the snapshot here](https://github.com/carbon-design-system/carbon/blob/main/packages/react/__tests__/__snapshots__/PublicAPI-test.js.snap).
   If it's not included there, it's not part of the public API.